Jiahuiqu/IU2PNet-for-Hyperspectral-Pansharpening/README.md

 # IU2PNet
 The python code implementation of the paper "An Interpretable Unsupervised Unrolling Network for Hyperspectral Pansharpening"

-If you think this paper is useful for you, please cite it, thank you!
+#Environment
+Ubuntu 18.04 pytorch=2.1.2 python=3.8

 # Cite
+If you find this code helpful, please kindly cite:
 @ARTICLE{10045820,
   author={Qu, Jiahui and Dong, Wenqian and Li, Yunsong and Hou, Shaoxiong and Du, Qian}, journal={IEEE Transactions on Cybernetics},